 A high rate of member retention allows your online course to have a steady income.
 You can use it to provide even better benefits for members of your community.
 Ultimately, it will create a positive cycle of membership revenue, generating increased benefits for members.

 Membership services generally encourage new members to subscribe for a few weeks or days.
 Often, a member pays per month or a year.
-They receive benefits at regular intervals.
+They receive membership benefits at regular intervals.

 The key to successful member retention strategies is to provide a high standard and quantity of information and regularly encourage engagement with the project.
 That way, members are aware of the value of their membership.